avadhutc/Session4/README.md

 Batchsize should not be either too small or too high.
 It should be optimum, to have all datapoints variances in each batch.
 Selection of batchsize also depends on GPU capacity.
 See how training and test accuracies vary with different batchsizes.
 ![batchsize](images/batchsize.png)
 ## 15. When to add validation checks
-We should have validation check per epoch.
-So that we can have entire record of validation checks.
+We can have validation check per epoch,if dataset is smaller in size.
+But Imagenet dataset is huge, so validation check per epoch is costly operation.
+So it can be used after few epochs e.g after every 50 epochs.
+So that we can track performance of model on unseen data.

 ## 16. Number of Epochs and when to increase them
 We can start with some x number of epochs.
 Understanding overfitting or underfitting scenarios we can either reduce or increase the number of epochs.